 Tip #4 Check Your Stirrups

-Riding with too short or even too long of stirrups or uneven stirrups can contribute to knee pain.
+Riding with too short or too long of stirrups or uneven stirrups can contribute to knee pain.
 Before mounting up check to see that your stirrups are the same length on both sides.
 You can’t always rely on the number of holes in the leathers as leathers stretch.
 Stand in front of the horse with the stirrups dangling at your horse’s sides.
 Gauge the evenness the stirrup length by looking at both of them from the front.
 Be sure the horse is standing on level ground.

 Next, start with a stirrup length that is good for you, check to see where the stirrup hits your leg when you take your feet out of the stirrups.
 Generally, the bottom of the stirrup should be in line with your ankle bone.
 Stirrups will be shorter for jumping and lots of cantering or galloping.